skalarproduktraum/phd-thesis/chapters/rendering.md

 Volume rendering in scenery is done via volume raycasting, where a ray for each screen pixel, originating at the camera's near plane is shot perspectively correct through the piece of volumetric data, accumulating color and alpha information along the way.
 The accumulation function is customisable and can be used to realise e.g. the following compositing options:

-* _maximum projection_ (MIP), where each voxel data point along the way is compared to the previous, and the maximum kept,
+* _maximum intensity projection_ (MIP), where each voxel data point along the way is compared to the previous, and the maximum kept,
-* _local maximum projection_ (LMIP), where each voxel data point along the way is compared to the previous, and the maximum kept, but only after reaching a user-defined threshold, and
+* _local maximum intensity projection_ (LMIP), where each voxel data point along the way is compared to the previous, and the maximum kept, but only after reaching a user-defined threshold, and
 * _alpha blending_, where the attenuation of light entering the volume is simulated in a physically plausible manner.

 The first two of those, MIP and LMIP, are commutative in the sense that volumes superimposed on top of each other will lead to the same result, no matter in which order they are being rendered.